s7minhas/conflictEvolution/LaTeX/Presentation/confEvoNotes.md

 Thanks for giving me some time to speak, I'm currently just a postdoc at Duke and about to leave for Michigan State in a couple of months.
 Reason I'm in LA is that my advisor, Mike Ward, was nice enough to let me hang out at the beach during my postdoc.
 My substantive interests in political science have roots in the conflict literature, and much of my time the past two years has been spent working with Peter Hoff and Mike on the development of network approaches that can be used to study problems of relevance to political science.

-The work I'm presenting here is influenced by that collaboration, and specifically this is a joint project with a few of my old colleagues from Duke, Cassy Dorff and Max Gallop.
+The work I'm presenting here is certainly influenced by that collaboration, but this is a joint project with a few of my old colleagues from Duke, Cassy Dorff and Max Gallop.
 Very broadly the goal of this paper is to argue that many modern day conflicts involve an array of actors that are interacting within a system.
 If we want to study systems such as these then we need to consider how interactions between these actors may be interdependent.

 Also IN the presentation, I've tried to be mindful of the fact that I'm speaking to a diverse audience, so whenever I fail just yell at me and I'll try to clarify.
 In general, whenever you have a question feel free to just yell it out.
 So thanks for coming, I'm looking forward to hearing your critiques, and lets jump into it.